PhilipSnows/quartz/content/Commandment 06.md

 ![600](https://i.imgur.com/3i0qWV7.jpg)

 ## Collection Points 🐳
->"'So, this is the F2P room?' said Ron, strolling over to a dingy door in the corner opposite the pantry.
+>[!quote] "'So, this is the F2P room?' said Ron, strolling over to a dingy door in the corner opposite the pantry.
 Harry had never seen it open.
 A nest-like jumbled pile of assorted rags and blankets with a small dent to show where F2P Players curl up to sleep every night."
+>
->— Harry Potter and the Real State System
+>—Harry Potter and the Real State System

 ![600](https://i.imgur.com/rIDEf6j.jpg)